UISP - Security & Data Management

 3. From the app, select Add Account (+) and scan the provided QR code.

 The login credentials of UISP users are stored and protected with bcrypt.
 The plaintext is never used to save user passwords anywhere in UISP.
 UISP can also store device credentials in the Credentials Vault, see the section below.

 The UISP Credentials Vault feature can securely store device credentials.
-There is also an option to generate credentials for many devices at once through the Vault which makes it a key component of the UISP security.
+There is also an option to generate credentials for many devices at once through the Vault which makes it a key component of UISP security.
 The vault encrypts stored passwords with asymmetric encryption.
 A public key is used to write data and a private key, protected by a master password, is used to read them.
 The master password is generated automatically during the vault creation process.
+The password generation feature is currently limited to devices that do not have multiple accounts.

 It is currently necessary to store the Vault key file somewhere safe, but also readily available in order to unlock the Vault.
 The Vault key needs to be re-inserted every time the UISP server is restarted.
 The UISP Vault can be managed through the Settings > Credentials Vault section.